By: Ranilo Abando (Manila, December 7, 2020) ****

 The “great whore that sitteth upon many waters” represents the seductive power of worldly pleasures, material wealth, and mundane powers being offered by the lower mind, builder of this virtual physical world, whose high chaos matter composition represents the “many waters”.
 The word “great” commonly denotes possession of social or political power.
 In the Old Testament, “fornication” is a metaphor for idolatry, which in the broad sense means giving power to external things, such as possessions or money.
 The “kings of the earth” represent thinking humans, because man’s power to think gives it power over the animals and all the earth’s natural resources.
 The “wilderness” is a metaphor for the spiritual world (wilderness = absence of limiting rules).

-The “scarlet-colored beast, full of names of blasphemy, having seven heads and ten horns” is obviously the “beast” aspect of the human lower mind that host the programs that produce such dark passions as greed, fear, hate, sorrow, jealousy, lust, vanity, anger, and pride.
+The “scarlet-colored beast, full of names of blasphemy, having seven heads and ten horns” is obviously the “beast” aspect of the human lower mind that host the programs that produce such dark passions as greed, fear, hate, sorrow, jealousy, lust, envy, vanity, anger, and pride.
 I have mentioned before that scarlet or red is the color of passion.
 The woman sitting upon it is, as I have already mentioned above, the “seductive prostitute” representing worldly pleasures, powers, and material wealth being dangled by the lower mind, and passionately pursued by its “beast” aspect.
 “Blasphemy” is often translated as slander, verbal abuse, or evil speaking, which are actions motivated by uncontrolled passion.
 The seven heads of the scarlet beast refer to the various kinds of dark passions – greed, anger, sorrow, jealousy, lust, etc. The ten horns refer to the various kinds of knowledge that even a passion-hijacked thinking mind can acquire and use for its iniquity.